Components

 Important

 Lume components don't run in the browser.
-They are intended to generate static HTML code on building time.
+They are intended to generate static HTML code at build time.

-For interactive client-side components (with onclick callbacks and similar stuff) you may want to use the esbuild plugin to compile your JavaScript code.
-But the code architecture is up to you (Lume is not a frontend framework).
+For interactive client-side components (with onclick callbacks and similar stuff) you may want to use the esbuild plugin to compile your JavaScript code, but the architecture is up to you.
+Lume is not a frontend framework.

 Create your own components